Clone (download) a repositorygit clone url# Clone only a branchgit clone url --branch branch_name --single-branch

 # Git worktrees - manage multiple working trees## Like managing a git branch as a separate directory## Like manually git cloning a repo to a separate directory and changing the working branch of that repo## Easier to keep track of separate branches

-# Create a new branch whose name is the final part of the pathgit worktree add <path>## Example## /bubbles is [master]## /bubbles-table is branch [use-lipgloss-table]
+# Create a new branch whose name is the final part of the command; add a new worktree with a feature branchgit worktree add ../myrepo-newfeature new-feature## Example## /bubbles is [master]## /bubbles-table is branch [use-lipgloss-table]

-# Create new worktree with existing branch examplegit worktree add ../repo-main main
+# Create new worktree with existing branch maingit worktree add ../repo-main main

 # If you want to make experimental changes or do testing without disturbing development,# it is often convenient to create a throwaway worktree not associated with any branch.# Creates a new worktree with a detached HEAD at the same commit as the current branch examplegit worktree add -d ../repo-experimental